Search

-First Report of Xylella fastidiosa in Avocado in Costa Rica
+First report of Xylella fastidiosa infecting coffee in Costa Rica

 ‘Candidatus Phytoplasma costaricanum’ a novel phytoplasma associated with an emerging disease in soybean (Glycine max).